What is Leeds Domestic Violence Service

-The consortium consists of Leeds Women’s Aid, Behind Closed Doors, and Women's Health Matters; all have expertise specialising in domestic violence and abuse.
+The consortium consists of Leeds Women’s Aid, Behind Closed Doors, and Women's Health Matters; all have expertise in domestic violence and abuse.

 Recognising that domestic violence and abuse cuts across people's ethnicity, religion, class, age, sexual orientation, disability or lifestyle and can occur in a range of relationships.
-LDVS acknowledges this and addresses the barriers that prevent individuals from accessing support, e.g. by offering interpreting and translation services to service users who speak or understand little or no English.
+LDVS acknowledges this and addresses the barriers that prevent individuals from accessing support, for example by offering interpreting and translation services to service users who speak or understand little or no English.

-LDVS responds to emerging and changing need, both for individual service users, for example in response to changing levels of risk, and as an organisation, contributing to city-wide partnerships as they continue to develop.
 Working with a Think Family, Work Family approach and working in partnership with other practitioners through ’Team Around the Family’ approaches.
 Where the service user has children (either living with them or elsewhere), the assessment and support plan will consider the impact of the situation on the children.

 LDVS practices assertive outreach, adopting persistent approaches to support positive engagement of individuals who have been identified as being at risk but who are difficult to contact or reluctant to engage with support.
-Supporting service users with multiple needs requiring intensive support, LDVS is able to deal effectively with multiple needs, including drug and alcohol misuse and debt.

 LDVS works restoratively with service users, offering high challenge and high support to help people identify sustainable long-term solutions which recognise their strengths.
 LDVS promotes recovery, demonstrating that people can move to be free from the harms, risks and threats associated with domestic violence and abuse.